DEPO-SUBQ PROVERA- medroxyprogesterone acetate injection, suspension

 Healthcare providers should be alert to the possibility of an ectopic pregnancy among women using depo-subQ provera 104 who become pregnant or complain of severe abdominal pain.

 It is good medical practice for all women to have annual history and physical examinations, including women using depo-subQ provera 104.
 The physical examination, however, may be deferred until after initiation of depo-subQ provera 104 if requested by the woman and judged appropriate by the clinician.
 The physical examination should include special reference to blood pressure, breasts, abdomen and pelvic organs, including cervical cytology and relevant laboratory tests.
 In case of undiagnosed, persistent or recurrent abnormal vaginal bleeding, appropriate measures should be conducted to rule out malignancy.
-Women with a strong family history of breast cancer or who have breast nodules should be monitored with particular care.
+Women with a strong family history of breast cancer should be monitored with particular care.

 Because progestational drugs may cause some degree of fluid retention, conditions that might be influenced by this condition, such as epilepsy, migraine, asthma, and cardiac or renal dysfunction, require careful observation.

 Weight gain is a common occurrence in women using depo-subQ provera 104.
 In three large clinical trials using depo-subQ provera 104, the mean weight gain was 3.5 lb in the first year of use.
 In a small, two-year study comparing depo-subQ provera 104 to Depo-Provera CI (150 mg), the mean weight gain observed for women using depo-subQ provera 104 (7.5 lb) was similar to the mean weight gain for women using Depo-Provera CI, 150 mg (7.6 lb).